rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 <pre>
     light.b-12_garage_back_door
 </pre>
-</li><li>If "NO ID in Name?" is checked, the entity "name" and id are constructed from the object's "Object Name" only.
+<ul><li>If "NO ID in Name?" is checked, the entity "name" and id are constructed from the object's "Object Name" only.
 </li><li>If "Underscore to space in Name?" is checked, underscores are replaced by spaces in the entity "name".
 Entity ids always replace spaces in the name with underscores, regardless of this setting.
 <br>